 Bill has been with Support Dogs, Inc. since April 1998.
 He came to Support Dogs, Inc. with a strong background in non-profit organizations, implementing workplace literacy programs for an adult education program in Springfield, IL, and working for Illinois Special Olympics at their state office in Normal, IL.
 Bill started as the education coordinator for Support Dogs and soon took on more responsibilities.
 Bill was named Executive Director in April 2010, after spending five years as the Program Director.
 "I feel very fortunate and honored to be part of this amazing organization.
 It is wonderful to meet and work with our volunteers and clients daily, seeing how their involvement with the organization improves and enriches their lives.
 There have been so many rewarding experiences for me thus far and I look forward to many more in the future."
-Bill’s canine family currently includes German Shepherd Morgan, who helps socialize the advanced training dogs to a breed other than another Labrador or Golden retriever.
+Bill’s canine family currently includes German Shepherds Morgan, Peyton, and Roman, who helps socialize the advanced training dogs to a breed other than another Labrador or Golden retriever.

 An animal lover since childhood and a native St. Louisan, Ann joined Support Dogs in July of 2006 as Director of Development.
 Ann's previous experience working at not-for-profit organizations includes the Saint Louis Zoo and the American Soybean Association.
 Ann is married and resides in St. Louis County.
 She has three grown sons and one granddaughter.
 Ann, along with her husband Roger, became Volunteer Puppy Raisers in 2006 and began raising Labrador retriever Mitzi.
 While the experience was tremendously rewarding, Mitzi was released from the program due to health reasons.
 Without hesitation, the Weinerths adopted Mitzi into their family.
 Mitzi not only has a job as Ann’s presentation dog but also assists Roger in his work.